AlexReido/EpilepsyGroupProject/README.md

-# Group Epilepsy sugery progect
+# Group Epilepsy sugery project

 This project aims to aid in epilepsy surgery planning specifically in locating potential resection which cause the maximum reduction in network ictogenicity.